bas-rustenburg/imatinib-itc/protocols/itc.md

 - Check whether in the future it will be possible to have the Revo make these

-- Check for possible incompatibilities of Tricine/Hepes with the other buffer components that Seeliger uses.

 - Calculate scaled down volumes for Seeliger protocol (VPITC versus ITC-200)

     -